learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Data-grid libraries like AG Grid use `setTimeout(fn, 0)` to **chunk large render operations** — rendering 100 rows at a time and yielding between chunks — preventing the browser from becoming unresponsive while loading thousands of rows. `requestAnimationFrame` is used for smooth column resize animations.
-Understanding timer clamping explains why some polling-based libraries (e.g., older versions of Socket.IO's long-polling transport) had unexpected 4ms minimum latency on nested timer re-schedules.
+Understanding timer clamping explains why some polling-based libraries (e.g., older versions of Socket.IO\'s long-polling transport) had unexpected 4ms minimum latency on nested timer re-schedules.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. How does Node.js's event loop differ from the browser's, and what are `process.nextTick` and `setImmediate`?
+## Q. How does Node.js\'s event loop differ from the browser\'s, and what are `process.nextTick` and `setImmediate`?

-Node.js uses **libuv** for its event loop, which has a more complex, **multi-phase** structure than the browser's event loop.
+Node.js uses **libuv** for its event loop, which has a more complex, **multi-phase** structure than the browser\'s event loop.
 Each phase has its own FIFO queue of callbacks:

 ```
    ┌─────────────────────────────────┐